Digital TV business glossary & terms

 Digital Video Broadcasting, Satellite; international open standard for digital transmissions.
 DVB-S broadcasting started mid 1990’s, and is still going strong.

 Digital Video Broadcasting, Terrestrial; international open standard for digital transmissions.
-DVB-T2 is more advanced and efficent, and it gradually substitutes DVB-T.
+DVB-T2 is more advanced and efficient, and it gradually substitutes DVB-T.

 Event Information Table; a DVB table holding program information, the start and end time with program description, possible age restriction etc. EPG consists of EIT data.